 - Play historian.
 Women are the keepers of family narratives, generation after generation.
 Spend some time holding family interviews and documenting memories as gift for her- a simple voice recording app and a few focused questions is all you’ll need to get people sharing and to capture those memories for the next generation.

 - Embrace nostalgia.
-Consider the formative life-story that mom loves to tell.
+Consider the formative life-story that your sister loves to tell.
 Was it about her days organizing art shows in college?
 Try to track down a poster from the archives.
-The first trip to Europe she took post-retirement?
+The first trip to Europe she took?
 Perhaps a photo book of the images that never left her phone.
-Memories of her own mother’s rose garden as a child?
+Memories of a rose garden as a child?
 Research an heirloom variety and plant it for her, along with a handwritten note that includes care instructions.

 - Indulge her.
-Likely, she’s expending her time, energy, and money on the rest of the family before herself.
+Likely, she’s expending her time, energy, and money on others before herself.
 A gift of natural beauty, a timeless piece of jewelry, a selection of new art books, or an elegant candle are simple gifts, sure to be loved.

 - Give her an experience (and get her out of the house).
 A local cooking class, a month subscription to a new yoga studio, tickets to a series of shows, weekly guitar lessons…figure out the hobby she wishes she had, and make it happen for her.